 Packing every single multiplayer map ever released for Halo 1 through 4, The Master Chief Collection's range of competitive content is staggering.
 As with single player, though, it's the reworked portions of Halo 2 that kept me coming back — when I was able to find a game, at least.

-The game's first few days in public hands have been riddled with online matchmaking issues.
-Many players (including myself) reported having to wait an excruciatingly long time before being placed in a match, if they were even placed in one at all.
-This is especially ironic considering that the anthology is largely a celebration of Halo 2, the game that pioneered online matchmaking on the original Xbox ten years ago.
-It's imperative that 343 irons this problem out as soon as possible, because The Master Chief Collection's player vs. player component offers more content than just about any other shooter on Xbox One.
+The game's first years in public hands have was iddled with online matchmaking issues.
+Many players (including myself) waited an excruciatingly long time before being placed in matches long after launch, if we were even placed in one at all.
+This is especially ironic considering that the anthology is largely a celebration of Halo 2, the game that pioneered online matchmaking on the original Xbox a decade ago.

-Six of Halo 2's most popular maps have been completely rebuilt for the collection, complete with an upgraded version of the original game's engine.
+Some of the series' most popular maps have been completely rebuilt for the collection, complete with an upgraded version of the original game's engine.
 Aside from looking beautiful — and boy, do they — the remixed stages toss in new gameplay elements that open up a wealth of chaotic and joyful possibilities.

 Take the beloved winter arena Lockout, for example, which now sports dangling chunks of ice on its ceiling that can be shot down and slammed on any enemies below.
 Or Bloodline (formerly Blood Gulch), which packs new EMP towers at each base that can knock down any vehicles hovering above.
 Even old vehicles have been juiced up; Halo 2's Mongoose ATV now sports machine guns in the front, leading to its affectionate new name: the Gungoose.